 Core challenges:

-• Dual-Agent architecture: Two independent Agents, one responsible for voice calls (Phone Agent), and one responsible for operating the browser (Computer Agent)
+• Dual-Agent architecture: Two independent Agents, one responsible for voice calls (Phone Agent), one responsible for operating the browser (Computer Agent)

 Architecture design: